 Why else do you need this?
 SSL and SEO

 Google prefers websites with SSL.
 From their website, “We encourage you to adopt HTTPS in order to protect your users’ connections to your website, regardless of the content on the site.”
 If you care about search engine optimization, you need SSL.

 How much does an SSL certificate cost?

 I have seen SSL certificates offered from $0 to $100 annually for a basic SSL.
 Most of my clients fall into this category.
 Pricing depends on your hosting company.
 Many free certificates require 90-day renewals but most hosting will do this automatically.
 Some hosting companies will not allow an outside SSL to be applied.
 I recommend starting with your hosting company for your SSL certificate purchase.
 This may not be the cheapest option, but you will most likely have the smoothest experience in applying the SSL to your website and the easiest process of renewing it each year.

 Can WebCami do this for me?

 If you are currently a WebCami Site Design client, I can help you obtain and apply your SSL certificate.
-It will purchased in your account and name and I will need full access to your hosting account to apply it.
+It will be purchased in your account and name and I will need full access to your hosting account to apply it.
 Often when an SSL is applied, it takes 72 hours to take effect.
-Odd coding issues can occur and checking websites like “Why no padlock?” can help finding adjustments needed to get your certificate fully implemented.
+Odd coding issues can occur and checking websites like “Why no padlock?” can help to find adjustments needed to get your certificate fully implemented.